brineamelia/P1-WIL/README.md

 As a user I wanted to have access to further information not included on the website.
 This was achieved by including external links to websites relating to the topic of the site.

 Devices: I tested the responsiveness and functionality of the website against the following devices:

-Moto G4
+- Moto G4

-iPhone 5
+- iPhone 5

-iPad PRO
+- iPad PRO

-Surface Duo
+- Surface Duo

-Nest Hub Max
+- Nest Hub Max

+And the following web browsers:

+- Firefox

-Google Chrome
+- Google Chrome

+- Internet Explorer

 --- ---
 VALIDATION
 ---